Emiyalzn/Ride-Hailing-DataAnalyzer/README.md

 ## Chart Analysis

 Click "Query" button to access for your chart.(It will be shown on the right)
-Edit two lineEdits above to tune start and end time.Choose your timeStep either click the spinbox or drag the slider.
+Edit two lineEdits above to tune start and end time.
+Choose your timeStep either click the spinbox or drag the slider.
 ![Chart Analysis](GIF/OrderChart.gif)

 Switch radio buttons to change your chart type.
 ![Mutiple Chart Type](GIF/MultipleCharts.gif)

 We also realized rubberband to analyze the chart in details.
 ![Rubberband](GIF/ChartView.gif)